You can find us on the first floor of Erasmus House.

 Gulliver Ralston – Head of Digby Stuart College

-Gulliver Ralston studied at Oxford University, completing a D.Phil. on Richard Wagner with philosopher Sir Roger Scruton and teaching 19th and 20th-century music history whilst Director of Music at Oxford's University Church.
-He has lectured for the Royal Academy of Arts, is a FRSA, and a member of the Arts, Health and Wellbeing Special Interest Group at the Royal Society for Public Health.
-At Roehampton he is also the University’s Director of Music and is a member of both the Applied Music Research Centre and the Digby Stuart Research Centre for Religion, Society, and Human Flourishing.
+Gulliver Ralston studied and taught at Oxford University, completing a D.Phil. on Richard Wagner with philosopher Sir Roger Scruton, and was Director of Music at Oxford's University Church.
+He has lectured for the Royal Academy, BBC Proms, is a FRSA, and a member of the Arts, Health and Wellbeing Special Interest Group at the Royal Society for Public Health.
+At Roehampton he is also the University’s Director of Music and a member of the Applied Music Research Centre and the Digby Stuart Research Centre.

 Ginny Jordan-Arthur – Catholic Chaplain

 Ginny's work includes running a diverse, weekly programme for both students and staff, with a special focus on community building, peace and justice, and prayer.
 Some of the highlights are the weekly Community Lunches and the annual pilgrimage to Lourdes with HCPT: the pilgrimage trust.
 Ginny has a particular interest in pastoral care and bringing together women from different faiths to share life experiences.
 She is also the administrator for the Catholic Certificate in Religious Studies programme, and can whip up a decent batch of chocolate chip muffins.
 Ginny's varied interests include feminist theology, with a particular focus on how women are interpreted and portrayed within the Bible.

 Sabiha Iqbal – Muslim Chaplain

 email@example.com | +44 (0) 208 392 3185

 +44 (0) 20 8392 7297

 (out of hours support via Security)